 In February 2016 the Government's Land Sale Programme was announced and included three hotel sites, providing about 2,100 rooms in total, at the former Kai Tak airfield, Area 4C sites 3 (1.1 hectares), 4 (1.07ha) and 5 (0.948ha) near the new Kai Tak Cruise Terminal and a hotel/commercial development site Area 1F site 2 (1.77 hectares) near Kai Tak Station, being developed on the new Sha Tin - Central MTR line.

 Hilton Hotels Group's first development in Hong Kong for 20 years, Hilton Garden Inn Mongkok on Soy Street opened in December 2016.

-A 30-room, 8-storey boutique hotel is planned by Rostar Company Ltd, a subsidiary of Eton Properties, on the site of the former Apple Mall on Stanley Market Road in Stanley but is expected to receive objections from local residents concerned about the impact on the character of the area by a large structure being built in a low-density town.
+Revised plans for a 30-room, 8-storey boutique hotel by Rostar Company Ltd, a subsidiary of Eton Properties, on the site of the former Apple Mall on Stanley Market Road in Stanley were submitted in December 2017 after objections to the original plans from local residents concerned about the impact on the character of the area by a large structure being built in a low-density town.